 Now that you’ve seen the numbers, let’s break them down a little.
 George Washington University SAT scores in Evidence-Based Reading and Writing had a 50th percentile range of 640-720.
 Pretty high, considering that this is a 200-800 point scale.
 The average score is 677.
-This goes up just a tiny bit when you look at George Washington University SAT scores in Math: the average score is 678.
-However, this is such a small difference that it doesn’t affect the middle 50th percentile of scores, which is also 640-720.
+This goes up when you look at George Washington University SAT scores in Math: the average score is 689.
+This has an effect on the middle 50th percentile of scores in Math, which is 640-740.

 What does this tell us about George Washington University admissions?
 They’re looking for students with well-balanced test scores.
 Your scores don’t have to be identical to get in, of course (that would be pretty unlikely!), but it’s a good idea to try to get them within a 100-point range of one another.

 Like a lot of schools, the difference between George Washington University ACT scores and George Washington University SAT scores isn’t that big in terms of competitiveness.
 What this means for you is that you should absolutely take the test at which you’ll do better!
 Here’s the run-down of GW scores:

 |Section||25th Percentile||75th Percentile|

 The average George Washington University ACT score overall is 30, with a 50th percentile range of 29-32.
 Pretty high!
 Another interesting thing in this case is that the sectional scores differ a bit.
 George Washington University ACT scores in English fall between 30-35 (middle 50%), but George Washington University ACT scores in Math fall between 26-31 (middle 50%).
 Of course, those are still high scores overall, but they do tell us that GW students submitting ACT scores tend to be slightly stronger in English than Math.